Arif-PhyChem/MLQD/README.md

 * **AIQD non-recursive  (non-iterative) approach:** Here is the corresponding article $\boldsymbol{\rightarrow}$ [Predicting the future of excitation energy transfer in light-harvesting complex with artificial intelligence-based quantum dynamics](https://doi.org/10.1038/s41467-022-29621-w "Named link title")
 * **The blazingly fast OSTL non-recursive (non-iterative) approach:** Here is the corresponding article $\boldsymbol{\rightarrow}$ [One-Shot Trajectory Learning of Open Quantum Systems Dynamics]( https://doi.org/10.1021/acs.jpclett.2c01242 "Named link title")

+*We have also released a database with quantum dissipative dynamics datasets https://doi.org/10.48550/arXiv.2301.12096, you can use it to train your own model*

 **MLQD provides**

 * Propagation of dynamics with the existing trained models [[Click here](#propagation)]